 Values for listed securities are easily obtainable from the security’s approved stock exchange using the closing price on 30 June each year.

-For the ATO guideline regarding valuation requirements, please see here.
+For the ATO guideline regarding valuation requirements including pension assets, please see here.

 The value of assets should be given consideration annually, however this may not require a re-valuation each year.
 Assets such as cash and listed securities that are easily valued would be required to be valued at the end of every year.